 On 4 April 2017, we received a copy of the Petition for Review on Certiorari dated 27 March 2017 filed by petitioner docketed as GR No. 229705, SC, Manila, 3rd Division.
-Todate, we are still awaiting for the Supreme Court to issue a resolution directing us to file COMMENT to the PETITION FOR REVIEW.
+To date, The Company is waiting for the Supreme Court to issue a resolution directing the Company to file a COMMENT to the PETITION FOR REVIEW.